Korcett/root-certificate-hotsite/_includes/windows.md

 To import a trusted certificate use the following command:

 {% highlight sh %}
-certutil -addstore -f "ROOT" new-root-certificate.crt
+certutil -addstore -f "ROOT" korcett-root-certificate.pem
 {% endhighlight %}